SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 Nations was to fairly and humanitarianly divide the Ottoman empire and German colonies; however, when congress refused to join the League, the allocation of land and colonies under a \"mandate\" system was directed by France and Britain (Palmer 690).
+In particular, the western coast of the Arabian peninsula (the Levant) and the fertile

 ## Furthermore, no states could achieve widespread liberty?